kenan-rhoton/wargame/rules.markdown

 ### Fight

-To Fight, both players roll dice equal to the number of models in their Unit.
-Any successes are Hits.
-Then each player rolls dice equal to their opponent's Hits.
-Any failures become Casualties.
-Remove that many models from the Unit.
+To Fight, both players roll their Quality and their Numbers Advantage.
+Numbers Advantage is a d8 for equal numbers, d6/d10 for less/more, and d4/d12 for half/double.
+If the attacker exceeds the defender's roll, inflict casualties equal to the difference.

 ### Shoot

 To Shoot, resolve as in a Fight, but the target Unit does not roll Hits if it can't Shoot at that distance.
+You can't Shoot at a Unit in Combat.

 ### Advance